artandmath/AssetManager/README.md

 ```

 ## Project Goals/Principals
-- A schema syntax that can describe most VFX file-systems using a single string.
+- A schema syntax that can describe **most** VFX file systems using a single string.
 - A library that can use that schema for file IO in any DCC.
 - Interoperable with OpenAsset IO.
 - Work with filesystem if the database has failed, or as a stepping stone to developing a database.
 Without any filesytem breadcrumbs.